Facts and figures

 Development of counselling contacts

-On the one hand, the Cultural and Event Management department takes care of the cultural offerings of the Studentenwerk SH: courses and workshops from painting to photography, cultural events such as readings and film evenings or the provision of technical equipment - the offerings are diverse.
-On the other hand, the team is responsible for the organisation and implementation of internal and external events.
+On the one hand, the Culture & Event Management staff unit is responsible for the cultural programme of the Studentenwerk SH: courses and workshops from painting to photography, cultural events such as parties - the range on offer is diverse.
+The team is also responsible for the organisation and implementation of internal and external events.

 In addition to social media and the company's website, the colleagues in this department are also responsible for press relations.
 They develop and manage campaigns, design print materials and produce videos and photos.